mhdbouk/source-generator-demo/README.md

     public abstract static void MapAllEndpoints(WebApplication app);
 }
 ```

+### Update 2: Check for `IEndpoint` interface in `Initialize` method

+Another change was to move the logic of checking for classes implementing `IEndpoint` interface to when we create the syntax provider in the `Initialize` method.
+This is to avoid the need to check for the interface in the `Execute` method, which is called for each syntax node.
+Thanks to `@haydensprogramming6766` for the suggestion.

 If you have any more comment, please do share them in the comment section of the YouTube video.